algorandfoundation/algokit-fullstack-template/examples/production_puya_react/projects/production_puya_react-frontend/README.md

 2. Inside your folder run `netlify login`
 3. Inside your folder run `netlify sites:create` to create a new site, obtain NETLIFY_SITE_ID from the output
 4. Inside GitHub, add `NETLIFY_AUTH_TOKEN` and `NETLIFY_SITE_ID` as [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
-5. Create an .env file containing ENV vars for the project (pointing to testnet or mainnet), define the VITE_ prefixed environment variables in netlify environment variables under site settings.
+5. Define the VITE_ prefixed environment variables in netlify environment variables under site settings.
 6. Upon invocation, CD pipeline will build the project and deploy to the specified environment.

 > If you prefer alternative deployment methods, you can modify the relevant workflow files from the [`.github/workflows`](./.github/workflows) folder or modify deploy scripts in `.algokit.toml`.